MRChemSoft/nmqc-2025/content/_index.md

 insert_anchor_links = "right"
 +++

-We are pleased to announce the **10th edition** of the Numerical Methods in Quantum Chemistry workshop.
+We are pleased to announce the **Numerical Methods in Quantum Chemistry** workshop.

-**TODO** Complete the introduction